rizdaprasetya/mt-alt-doc/en/snap/integration-guide.md

 **AUTH_STRING**: Base64(`ServerKey + :`)

 ?> Snap validates HTTP request by using Basic Authentication method.
 The username is your Server Key while the password is empty.
 The authorization header value is represented by AUTH_STRING.
 AUTH_STRING is base-64 encoded string of your username & password separated by **:** (colon symbol).
+[Follow this reference for more detail about API header](/en/technical-reference/api-header.md).

 #### Full HTTP Request